Supermarket Shopping Tips for Those with Kidney Disease

 By DaVita Dietitian Marisol Avila, RD, CDE

-Going to the supermarket isn’t so “super” for people on any kind of restricted diet.
-Even if you go to the grocery store knowing what to buy for your diet, there are temptations at every turn.
-As you stroll through the aisles, keep in mind that what goes into the cart will eventually affect how you feel.
 Nutrition is a vital part of treatment for those on dialysis.
-For people who have been diagnosed with chronic kidney disease, but are not yet on dialysis, a special renal diet is recommended to help prolong kidney function.
-If you have chronic kidney disease, what you eat is not only the fuel that keeps your body going, it is part of your prescription for staying as healthy as possible.
+For people who have been diagnosed with chronic kidney disease (CKD), but are not yet on dialysis, a special renal diet is recommended to help prolong kidney function.
+If you have CKD, what you eat is not only the fuel that keeps your body going, it is part of your prescription for staying as healthy as possible.

 People on dialysis work with a renal dietitian who discusses meal plans and provides lists of foods that are recommended and ones to avoid.
 Each month after blood is drawn, your dietitian will go over your current lab values and use this information to make individualized recommendations for your diet.

-Those who have chronic kidney disease (CKD) but are not yet on dialysis may not have the benefit of working with a renal dietitian on a regular basis.
-If you have chronic kidney disease ask your doctor about working with a dietitian.
+Those who have CKD but are not yet on dialysis may not have the benefit of working with a renal dietitian on a regular basis.
+If you have CKD ask your doctor about working with a dietitian.
 You can also use resources including DaVita.com for articles that will provide information about the CKD non-dialysis diet.

-Make a list of all the foods you will need to prepare the meals on your menus.
+- Make a list of all the foods you will need.
 Check to see if you have the ingredients, including the herbs and spices, for your recipes.
 Stick to that list at the grocery store.
-Just because a food item is on sale or looks tasty, does not mean it is a good choice.
+Just because a food item is on sale or looks tasty, doesn't mean it's a good choice.

-Eat before going to the grocery store.
-Research has proven that when people are hungry, they are more likely to purchase foods that are not as healthful for their particular diet.
+- Eat before going to the grocery store.
+Research has proven that when people are hungry, they’re more likely to purchase foods that aren’t as healthful for their particular diet.
 Avoid spontaneous purchases because something looks good when you’re hungry.
 Eat first and you’ll be better able to stick to your shopping list.

 Once you’re at the supermarket, keep in mind the following tips to make the most out of your grocery shopping experience.

-Begin your shopping by following the aisles on the perimeter of the store.
-You will find most of your staples and fresh foods along the outside aisles, while the center aisles are loaded with packaged and prepared foods.
-Avoid the trap of prepared foods which are conveniently located at eye level and avoid the point-of-purchase items at the checkout stand.
-As you may know, convenience foods are much higher in sodium and less rich in vitamins.
+- Shop the perimeter.
+You’ll find most of the fresh foods along the outside aisles.
+The center aisles are loaded with packaged, processed foods.
+As you may know, packaged or convenience foods are much higher in sodium and less rich in vitamins.
 High-sodium foods can increase your blood pressure and cause you to drink more.
 In turn, this affects your heart and kidneys.
-Another benefit to not purchasing convenience foods is increased savings, since these foods are typically more expensive.